TheOnionBay/TORrents/onion-routing.md

-Therefore the new entry to add required by the control message is mainly a copy of this one, just replacing the OutIP and OutCID by those of the new connection.
+Therefore the new entry to add required by the control message is mainly a copy of this one, just replacing the OutIP and OutCID by those of the new connection coming from Z2.
 The table is now

 | InIP | InCID | SessKey | OutIP | OutCID |
 | ---- | ----- | ------- | ----- | ------ |